Boston Consolidated TRACON: General

+Every workstation in the control room is equipped with the Systems Atlanta ACE-IDS IDS5 Software Suite.

+BCT utilizes the Raytheon Standard Terminal Automation replacement system at all of its positions.

+Also at each position is a computer touch screen which is the Enhanced Terminal Voice Switch (ETVS) built by the Northrop Grumman Corporation, this handles all of the ground to air and ground to ground communications.

 Wall displays

 A90 is equipped with multiple plasma flat-screen television screens which are used to display up to 16 different types of information needed by supervisory, traffic management and controllers-in-charge ranging from ETMS to Weather.
 Although they can be set to display almost anything, they will usually be set to one of three things.
 Commonly, a map of the Northeast United States will be displayed that shows all traffic landing or departing at Boston or Boston Satellite fields.
 This allows the controllers to look up at the screen and quickly tell if there is a rush about to come.
 Also commonly displayed is the IDS5 display.
 This information is also shown on a small touch-screen above each controller's station.
 Also, commonly displayed above the Initial Departure sector is a live video feed from Boston Tower showing the departure strip bay.
 This camera system is used to satisfy the requirement for "non-verbal rolling notification" as required by FAAO 7110.65.
 What is displayed on each screen can be changed at one of the center console positions, which is controlled with a computer touch screen.